stormpath/stormpath-documentation/source/auth_n.rst

 First, you create the Account:

-.. only:: rest or csharp or nodejs or php or python or vbnet
+.. only:: rest or csharp or nodejs or php or vbnet

   .. code-block:: http